ASDSE/thermosimfit/README.md

 6. click: **Click here to Fit** (choose the fixation wisely)
 7. results are presented at the end and can be saved

+### Save parameters

+In order to reduce frustration, one can save the filled parameters, to use them as a backup if the resulting fit with a lot of unfixed parameters is not well. **Note** The software package comes with pre-saved parameters for the provided real sample data with you can retrieve by simply clicking on **Load parameters**

 ### Sample data

 Sample data for DBA, IDA and GDA is provided, results can be found here ChemComm 2020 Sinn, Krämer, Biedermann

 Each sample data has a descriptive name and an info file with the same name providing a good guess.
 A fit leaving only the binding constant of interest unfixed will give the results presented in the paper.

+**Note**: The paper displays the mean of at least (often more repetitions) triplicates of titrations, whereas the sample data provided here is only one part of these repetitions.
+Thus, the obtained fitting results might differ slightly from the reported ones.